 The answer lies within us.
-Our emotional makeup or the behavioral tendencies, which are embedded in our thinking.
+It is the behavioral tendencies embedded in our thinking that handicap our decisions.

 Research reveals the human mind is very capable of consistently misjudging the world.

-Charlie Munger, Vice Chairman of Berkshire Hathway and long-term investment partner of Warren Buffett, refers to these emotions, multiple biases and tendencies acting at the same time in the same direction guiding us towards an irrational action as the "Lollapalooza effect."
-In his book, Poor Charlie's Almanack, Munger talks about a number of cognitive biases that we should be aware of in order to make better investment and business decisions.
+Charlie Munger, Vice-Chairman of Berkshire Hathway and long-term investment partner of Warren Buffett, refers to this cauldron of emotions, biases, and tendencies acting in concert to push us towards an irrational action as the "Lollapalooza effect."
+In his book, Poor Charlie's Almanack, Munger notes several cognitive biases we should be aware of to make better decisions.

-Many of us may have already witnessed these irrational tendencies in our own investments.
+We may have already witnessed these irrational tendencies in our investments.

-Most of the time, the “gut-feel” investing decision eventually leaves one poorer and feeling exhausted, disappointed, stressed, and frustrated.
+Most of the time the “gut-feel” investing decisions eventually leave one poorer and feeling exhausted, disappointed, stressed, and frustrated.

-I know these feelings, for I too have experienced them.
+I know these feelings as I have experienced them too.